 |It is important to note that the information that you save in these solutions is owned by the university.
 All data is secure and private, but is not backed up.
 Each application has its own security measures in place to ensure that your data remains safe.

-We recommend that you continue to save confidential information, such as patient files and financial statements, in a secure location on the UCT network (such as the F: and G: drives) as this information is regularly backed up and can be restored if accidently deleted.
+We recommend that you continue to save confidential information, such as patient files and financial statements, in a secure location on the UCT network as this information is regularly backed up and can be restored if accidently deleted.
 UCT does not back up the information on either the Google or Microsoft solutions.
 Should you delete a file it will be saved in the Deleted items folder for 25 days before being permanently purged.